MGSimard/portfolio-v3/README.md

 - [ ] New webdev header image
 - [ ] Center // in its container somehow (Trying avatar as text instead of actual image)
 - [ ] 404 & error pages
+- [ ] Go over all preload and lazyload behaviours

 </details>